Cook, Learn, and Share to Fight Hunger.

 Nutritional Information

-• Fiber-rich: Peas provide a good dose of fiber, promoting healthy digestion and reducing cholesterol levels.
+• Fiber-rich: It provides a good dose of fiber, promoting healthy digestion and reducing cholesterol levels.

-• Protein Source: Surprisingly, peas offer a decent amount of protein, making them a valuable addition to vegetarian or vegan diets.
+• Protein Source: Surprisingly, it offers a decent amount of protein, making them a valuable addition to vegetarian or vegan diets.

 • Packed with Vitamins and Minerals: These little gems are loaded with essential nutrients like vitamin C, vitamin K, and folate.

-• Low in Calories: Peas are a low-calorie food, making them an ideal choice for maintaining a healthy weight.
+• Low in Calories: It is a low-calorie food, making them an ideal choice for maintaining a healthy weight.

 From garden to plate, peas are a delicious and wholesome addition to your meals.
 Experiment with different varieties, try new recipes, and savor the simple goodness of these delightful green treasures.